RenderKit/ospray/doc/api.md

                                                              filter used by the renderer for
                                                              antialiasing.
 Possible pixel filters
                                                              are listed below.

+  float           mipMapBias                              0  bias for texture MIP-mapping, balancing
+                                                             between sharpness/aliasing and
+                                                             blurriness due to prefiltering
   -------------- ------------------ -----------------------  -----------------------------------------
   : Parameters understood by all renderers.